-• an internal disclosure in any circumstances, with appropriate channels in place (including anonymous channels) for such a disclosure to be made;

-- a disclosure to a regulator or the parliament in circumstances where the whistleblower deems it necessary, accounting for the nature of the information and the conduct; and - a disclosure to a third party or to the media where the circumstances necessitate such a course of action.
+- an internal disclosure in any circumstances, and that there are appropriate channels (including anonymous channels) for such a disclosure to be made; - a disclosure to a regulator or the parliament in circumstances where the whistleblower deems it necessary, accounting for the nature of the information and the conduct; and - a disclosure to a third party or to the media where the circumstances necessitate such a course of action.
 Necessity might include among other matters endemic wrongdoing or corruption, serious illegal conduct, immediate danger to public health, safety or the environment, or where the whistleblower believes that internal disclosure could lead to the destruction of evidence or a threat to personal safety.

-20. Extradition
+19. Extradition